Backing Local Firms Fund

 • Collaborating with more Local Authorities to adapt and roll out the guidance.

-• Working with housing providers to address accommodation needs for new farmers.
+• Working with housing associations to address accommodation needs for new farmers.

 • Identifying further county farm sites in Powys suitable for horticultural enterprises.